-In the acting and directing workshops, one or two facilitators lead groups of 8 to 12 actors and directors in an exploration of how cultural and personal differences can inspire the creative process.
-Using a variety of texts, improvisation, and other performance experiments, participants are guided through a collective and individual examination of their contribution to rehearsal process.
-This workshop looks at diverse cultural traditions; languages and language accents; professional training methods, as well as at gender, physical, and emotional frameworks to examine the intersection of creation and differences.
+In these professional theatre workshops, actors and directors explore how cultural and personal differences can inspire the creative process.
+Using a variety of texts, improvisation, and other performance experiments, participants undertake a collective and individual examination of their contribution in rehearsal.
+These workshops look at diverse cultural traditions; languages and speech accents; professional training methods; as well as at gender, physical, and emotional frameworks to probe the intersection of creation and differences.

 “ fluid and harmonious listening and talking”

 “ without knowing precisely why, it felt like being in a family”